 No matter who you choose to host with, all website and domain administration will be taken care of on a regular basis – including software updates, backups, security and settings.
 If there are technical difficulties with a third-party hosting company (trusted providers only) I will liaise with them directly on your behalf to resolve any issues.

-Where i4design is looking after site maintenance, measures will be taken to lock down security and customization.
+Where i4design is looking after site maintenance, measures will be taken to lock down security and customisation.
 You will be able to make changes to all posts, pages, galleries and other general items, and will have restricted access to certain other parts of the WP admin area.
 The security that’s set up is not only for your benefit but for the benefit of all clients who share the i4design server (including you).
 A compromised website can be hacked and affect all the other sites on the server, and in turn affect my other clients and their businesses.
 I understand that different clients want different levels of assistance or freedom to make changes though, and I’m more than happy to “hand over the keys” to particular areas of your site’s admin after discussing your requirements with you and agreeing on a solution.

 Disk Space and Bandwidth